 In economics, the Break-Even Point (BEP) is a critical component of a company’s sustainability.
-One of BEP’s functions is to forecast the impact of cost and efficiency changes on profitability.
+One of BEP is a function of forecast the impact of cost and efficiency changes on profitability.

 Business owners must undoubtedly calculate the revenue generated by their business activities over a specified period.
 Entrepreneurs frequently employ break-even point (BEP) calculations.

 For business owners and investors, data from the BEP of the business in operation is critical.
 This is because investors want to know whether the company is profitable, as this will affect their results.
-One way of calculating BEP can be using the help of accounting software.
+One way of calculating BEP is a function of the help of accounting software.
 If you still do this manually, you will have difficulties and BEP can affect your company in the future.

 Table of Contents